Mico27/gbs-ActorByIndexPlugin/README.md

 Every event in this plugin accepts `actorIndex` (and `otherActorIndex` where relevant) as a **value** field.
 This means you can supply:

-- A **literal number** — e.g. `0` for the first scene actor.
+- A **literal number** — e.g. `0` for the first scene actor (The player actor).
 - A **variable** — any global, local, or temp variable holding the index.
 - An **expression** — any arithmetic or bitwise expression that evaluates to an index.

 Actor indices are zero-based and correspond to the order actors appear in the scene (the `_index` field in each actor's `.gbsres` file).
-Index `0` is the first scene actor; the player character is not included in the scene actor list.
+Index `0` is the first scene actor; the player character is not included in the scene actor list in the gbsres file, but the index is 0 for the player actor during runtime.